 The court may adjust the basic child support obligation after considering:

-Many parents are able to come to an agreement about child support.
-To agree on an amount of child support that's different from what Nevada's guidelines recommend, the agreement must be in writing and:
+Most parents manage to reach an agreement about child support rather than having a judge decide for them.
+If they agree on an amount of support that's different from what Nevada's guidelines recommend, their agreement must:

 Child support in Nevada is paid through the Department of Health and Human Services Division of Welfare and Supportive Services (DWSS).
 Most child support orders require the obligor's employer to withhold income from the obligor's paycheck to cover child support.
 If the court order doesn't require income withholding, obligors have many options for making payments, including by phone, mail, or electronic funds transfer.